 Her heart sank as she scanned the refrigerator’s contents.
 The egg carton was missing.
 How could she have forgotten to pick up eggs yesterday?
 Sonny would be up soon, expecting his usual cheese scrambled eggs.

 She knew what he would say, too.
-He’d remind her this wouldn’t have been a problem if the door to the chicken coop hadn’t been left open a year ago September when, in the middle of the night, a fox or coyote or something had entered the coop and killed all five of their good laying hens.
-Fiona didn’t remember leaving the door open and Sonny said he certainly would never have done such a thing.
+He’d remind her this wouldn’t have been a problem if the door to the chicken coop hadn’t been left open a year ago this September when, in the middle of the night, a fox or coyote or something had entered the coop and killed all five of their good-laying hens.
+Fiona didn’t remember leaving the door open, and Sonny said he certainly would never have done such a thing.
 It was the biggest quarrel they had had in their marriage.
-Sonny finally just said to heck with it, he wasn’t replacing the chickens.
+Sonny finally just said to heck with it; he wasn’t replacing the chickens.
 They’d have to start buying eggs at the grocery store like city folk do.

 And that’s exactly what Fiona would have to do this morning.
-Go to the all-night grocery for a carton of eggs.
+Drive to the all-night grocery store for a carton of eggs.
 Grabbing her rabbit coat and the keys to the Lincoln, Fiona slipped out the door to the garage.
-At this hour, there’d be no one at the store to care about her disheveled appearance.
+At this hour, there’d be no one at the store to care about her bed hair and disheveled appearance.
 She adjusted the car’s seat and mirrors from Sonny’s preferences, cranked the heater, and set off down Sussex Road.

 “Thank you, Lord!”
-Fiona exclaimed, relief flooding her.
+Fiona exclaimed, relieved.
 Local farmers often set up roadside stands, and she was grateful for the shortcut.
 She pulled over and stepped out of the car.

-The wagon’s stand was dimly lit by the moon, aided by the scarlet tail lights of her car.
-Fiona approached and noticed a figure wrapped in a blanket, sitting motionless by the eggs.
+The wagon’s stand was dimly lit by the full moon, aided by the scarlet tail lights of her car.
+She approached and noticed a figure wrapped in a blanket, sitting motionless by the eggs.

 “Good morning!” she called cheerfully.
-“Lordy, you’ve saved me!
+“Lordy, you have saved me!
 I was just starting breakfast and realized I forgot the eggs!
 Can you believe that?
 I don’t know what’s wrong with my head lately.”
-She squinted at the figure, trying to make out any details.
+She squinted at the figure, trying to make out details.
 The blanket was too thick to see anything clearly.

-A hand stretched out from under the blanket and pointed silently at the eggs.
+A hand stretched from under the blanket and pointed silently at the eggs.

 Fiona smiled.
 “My husband loves his eggs.
 I’ll take a dozen, please.”
 She gathered a dozen large eggs into her basket.
 “Thank you so much for being here.
 I was about to drive all the way to the store.
 How much do I owe you, Ordell?”